-- member of the Commission shall be three years, except that of the members first appointed to the Commission three shall be appointed for a term of one year and three shall be appointed for a term of two years.
+- (c) Terms of members.
+The term of office of each member of the Commission shall be three years, except that of the members first appointed to the Commission three shall be appointed for a term of one year and three shall be appointed for a term of two years.
 Any member appointed to fill an unexpired term on the Commission shall serve for the remainder of the term for which his predecessor was appointed. - (d) Chairman; quorum.
 The Chairman of the Commission shall be designated by the President.
 Five members of the Commission shall comprise a quorum. - (e) Compensation of members.
-Each member of the at level IV of the Federal Executive Salary Schedule, pursuant to section 5313 of title 5, United States Code, prorated on a daily basis for each day spent on the work of the Commission, including travel time.
-In addition, each member shall be allowed travel expenses, including per diem in lieu of subsistence, as authorized by section 5703 of title 5, in the Government Service.
+Each member of the Commission shall be compensated in an amount equal to that paid at level IV of the Federal Executive Salary Schedule, pursuant to section 5313 of title 5, United States Code, prorated on a daily basis for each day spent on the work of the Commission, including travel time.
+In addition, each member shall be allowed travel expenses, including per diem in lieu of subsistence, as authorized by section 5703 of title 5, United States Code, for persons employed intermittently in the Government Service.